 - pinch black pepper

-- 1 tsp cornflour dissolved in 1 tbsp cold water
+- 1 teaspoon cornflour dissolved in 1 tablespoon cold water

 - 25 ml olive oil